 “Three crippled men, plus a whole command of sentimental women,” he scoffed.
 “You must have run out of warriors to use.”

-Kazimir’s lips tilted by the slightest hint, as though he was caught between a smile and a scowl.
-Instead, he settle for glancing at the Protectress standing beside him, entertained by the irony of her bringing such a candidate.
+Meanwhile, Kazimir’s lips tilted by the slightest hint, as though he was caught between a smile and a scowl.
+Instead, he settled for glancing at the Protectress standing beside him, entertained by the irony of her bringing such a candidate.

 Tara, however, only smiled.

-“I do not doubt a woman’s wisdom and sagacity,” the young man calmly added.
+“I do not doubt a woman’s wisdom and sagacity,” the impudent man calmly added.
 “But compassion and prudence have no place on the fast-changing battlefield where men must be sacrificed in cold blood.”

-Lydia’s expression froze over.
-How DARE you accuse us of not being able to make sacrifices, when you know nothing… about anything that we’ve done!?
+“HOW DARE YOU accuse us of not being able to make sacrifices, when you know nothing… about ANYTHING that we’ve done!?”
+Lydia snarled back before she could stop herself.

-“Then perhaps you should summon an army of male ghosts to do your bidding, Sir,” Lydia’s icy glare followed him.
-“Because there aren’t many among the living who remain qualified and available.”
+“Then perhaps you ought to summon an army of male ghosts to do your bidding, Sir!”
+She barely forced out between gritted teeth.
+“Because there aren’t many among the living who remain qualified and available!”

 “No.” Tara simply stated.
-With her smile never faltering, she then added in cool composure: “I should remind you that I was known as the Grand Strategist during the Dragon-Demon Wars.”
+With her smile never faltering, she added in cool serenity: “I should remind you that I was known as the Grand Strategist during the Dragon-Demon Wars.”

 “The War of the Heavens, so you’ve told me,” the man replied.
 “And there’s a princess in my home country with beauty to match the moon, yet could throw down ten braves in succession.
 But she — like you — are the exceptional.
 Heroes,” he brought up a fist and clenched it before his chest in respect.
 “Not comparable with most of the weaker, feminine kind.”

-Stopping behind Lydia, the man ran a hand beneath her hair.
-The long, white strands that ran down her back slid through his fingers like watery silk.
+Stopping behind Lydia, the man ran a hand beneath her waist-length hair.
+Her arm jerked in an attempt to bat his rough fingers away, but his muscular limb remained steady and barely moved.
+He pulled back only at his own leisure, and the long, white strands that ran down her back slid through his fingers like watery silk.

 “Like this one — just how do you expect her to fight with hair this long?”

 “Do you wear your battle armor to bed, Sir?”
-Lydia returned his challenge, her back never turning away from him.
+Lydia returned the challenge.
 “I knot and loosen my hair as I need it.”

 “Want to wrestle me and see just how much it affects you?”

 Lydia could feel the unknown man still leering at her.
-Her voice had remained unfazed, but the fists clenched by her thighs were beginning to tremble once more.
+Her voice had remained unfazed, but the fists clenched by her thighs were shaking once more.

 She had enough.
-Enough of this insolent barbarian who did not even have the propriety to introduce himself first; who poured insults upon her sisters-at-arms despite not knowing anything about them — many of whom had fought their way out of hell in the grisly bloodbath known as the Battle of Desna.
+Enough of this insolent barbarian who did not even have the propriety to introduce himself first; who poured insults upon her sisters-at-arms despite not knowing anything about them.

 “Your Excellency… Your Holiness!”